Neutrino portals to MeV WIMPs with s-channel mediators: Introduction

 Indirect detection is the search for dark matter annihilation products, emanating from regions of high dark matter density, such as the Galactic Centre or dwarf galaxies.
 In recent years, observational searches for such DM annihilation fluxes have become increasingly sensitive.
 Dark Matter which annihilates to visible final states will lead to the production of photons or cosmic-rays either directly, or via the decay or hadronisation of primary annihilation products, or via energy losses during propagation.
 This leads to strong limits on annihilation to almost all SM final states~\cite{Leane:2018kjk}.

-{\it Invisible} final states such as neutrinos, however, are much harder to detect, and thus the limits on the DM annihilation to neutrinos are correspondingly weaker (and summarised in~\cite{Arguelles:2019ouk}).
-Nonetheless, large-scale neutrino telescopes have sensitivity to such neutrinophilic dark matter, particularly at low masses.
+{\it Invisible} final states such as neutrinos, however, are much harder to detect, and thus the limits on the DM annihilation to neutrinos are correspondingly weaker.
+Yet they are of critical importance, as they represent the most robust limits on the total dark matter annihilation cross section~\cite{Beacom:2006tt,Yuksel:2007ac}.
+Large-scale neutrino telescopes have sensitivity to such neutrinophilic dark matter, particularly at low masses (see~\cite{Arguelles:2019ouk} for a summary).
 For example, data from Super-Kamiokande (SuperK) was used to set constraints in the MeV mass range via re-interpretation of searches for the diffuse flux of supernovae neutrinos and relic supernovae electron anti-neutrino flux~\cite{Arguelles:2019ouk}.
 Importantly, the upcoming Hyper-Kamiokande (HyperK) experiment~\cite{Hyper-Kamiokande:2018ofw} will be able to probe DM annihilation to neutrinos, with a thermal relic cross section, over an extended MeV-scale mass range~\cite{Bell:2020rkw}.

 With observational probes of sub-GeV DM annihilation to neutrinos finally at our disposal, it is important to thoroughly explore the model space which can yield such a signal.
 Specifically: what viable models are there in which DM annihilates dominantly to neutrinos, with zero (or suppressed) branching ratios to charged leptons or other more detectable SM final states?
 In order to yield a detectable indirect detection signal, we also require the annihilation to be $s$-wave dominated.
 We shall construct new models that achieve this goal, to add to those models which already exist~\cite{Cherry:2014xra, Blennow:2019fhy, Coito:2022kif, Bertoni:2014mva, Batell:2017cmf, Okawa:2020jea, Iguro:2022tmr}.
 These models all use a neutrino portal structure, in which the DM couples to sterile neutrinos that mix with the active neutrinos.